RuKhan26/Recipe-food-app-official/README.md

 3.) ,After in your terminal,l run php -S localhost:8000

+4.)
+Then open the http://localhost:8000 in your browser to see the project running locally.
 This should let you now access our website in any web browser and test our website like all the above steps of how to run our website